EssamGT/azkar_app/privacy-policy.md

-Privacy Policy for ذكرك
+# Privacy Policy for ذكرك

 Last updated: 28/6/2025

-ذكرك ("the app") is developed and maintained by an individual developer.
+("the app") ذكرك is developed and maintained by an individual developer.
 This privacy policy explains how the app handles user information, permissions, and data usage.

 1. No Personal Data Collection
 The app does not collect, store, or share any personally identifiable information (PII), such as your name, email, phone number, or location history.